LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Warding Gesture.md

 ---

-Each attempt to change the subject’s destiny provokes a Clash of Wills with the mage.
+Each attempt to change the subject’s destiny provokes a [[Clash of Wills]] with the mage.
 This spell has no effect on pre-existing alterations to the subject’s destiny.

 Additionally, the mage may selectively exclude the subject from any area-effect spell he casts.
 If cast on multiple subjects, this spell allows the mage to exclude each valid subject on a case-by-case basis.

-**+1 Reach:** The mage can selectively exclude the subject from any spell she casts or any Attainment she uses.
+**+1 [[Reach]]:** The mage can selectively exclude the subject from any spell she casts or any [[Attainments|Attainment]] she uses.

-**+2 Reach:** The mage may selectively grant protection from supernatural effects that target an area instead of individuals.
-This provokes a Clash of Wills to exclude the subject from the effect, which the mage may automatically pass if protecting subjects from his own spells.
+**+2 [[Reach]]:** The mage may selectively grant protection from supernatural effects that target an area instead of individuals.
+This provokes a [[Clash of Wills]] to exclude the subject from the effect, which the mage may automatically pass if protecting subjects from his own spells.